Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is a basement suite a good investment?

-Do I have to declare my basement suite earnings?
+Do I have to declare my basement suite earnings on my income taxes?

-Yes, you are required by law to declare all income earned through your basement suite rental.
-It is considered a taxable source of income, however, you can reduce the amount of taxes owed through landlord deductions and tax credits
+Yes, you are required by law to declare all income earned through your basement suite rental, as it’s considered a taxable source of income.
+However, you can reduce the amount of taxes owed through landlord deductions and tax credits.

 Are there requirements to rent out your basement?

-Yes, while the standards vary from province to province, there are certain minimum requirements your basement suite must meet.
+Yes, there are certain minimum requirements your basement suite must meet, though these standards vary from province to province.
 Typically, a basement suite must have all the necessities of a basic apartment, which includes a kitchen, bathroom, living area and entrance.
-Other requirements include having windows large enough to climb out of for emergencies.
+Other requirements include having windows large enough to climb out of for emergencies and appropriate square footage relative to the house it occupies.

 What happens if you rent out your basement without meeting the minimum requirements?

-Renting out your basement without properly meeting the basement suite requirements in your jurisdiction can have devasting on your finances.
-For example in Toronto, fire code violations can cost you up to $25,000.
-Worse, it can put you in jail for a year.
+Renting out your basement without properly meeting the basement suite requirements in your jurisdiction can result in financial consequences.
+For example, in Toronto, landlords can face fines of up to $50,000 for not adhering to local regulations.

 Lisa Rennie avatar on Loans Canada